 Note that all the data is stored in the cloud, in a database shared between multiple tenants.

-The Services page, the landing page after logging in, also accessible from the Services menu item, displays all the relevant information about your account's tenants: name, number of Attended, Unattended, Development and NonProduction Robots, status, and action buttons for each tenant.
+The Services page, the landing page after logging in, also accessible from the Services menu item, displays all the relevant information about your organization's tenants: name, number of Robots and Studios licenses, status, and action buttons for each tenant.
 The page also displays a collapsible section containing information to help you at the beginning of your automation journey.

 The status of a service may be: